DEShawResearch/random123/README.md

 We welcome bug reports, new ports, success stories or any feedback to random123@deshawresearch.com

-We are grateful for contributions from the following users:
+We are grateful for contributed bug-fixes and portability enhancements from the following users:
 <ul>
 <li> Geoffrey Irving and Gabriel Rockefeller - BlueGene/Q and powerpc ports
 <li> Yan Zhou - MacOS and clang ports
 <li> David Lawrie - allowing 64-bit philox to compile for both host and device with CUDA
 <li> Bogdan Opanchuk - pointing out the inconsistent rotation constants in the implementation of threefry2xW in version 1.07 and earlier.
-<li> Tom Schoonjans - Support for Metal (Apple's successor to OpenCL).
+<li> Tom Schoonjans - Support for Metal (Apple's successor to OpenCL)
+<li> Karl Magdsick - documentation in uniform.hpp
+<li> KT Thompson - Visual Studio 2015 and ibm xlc compiler ports
 </ul>